On Miura maps for W-superalgebras: Introduction

 plays a fundamental role and its injectivity is very important.
 (See Section \ref{sec: W-superalgebra and Miura map} for details.)
 The situation is expected to be the same for the generalized triality in the sense of \cite{GR,PR}.
-The injectivity of $\mu$ is proved in \cite{F,A2} when $\g$ is non-super and $f$ is principal, whose proof also applies for an arbitrary $f$ and is proved in \cite{G} when $\g$ and $f$ are arbitrary but the level $k$ is generic.
+In general the injectivity of the map $\mu$ follows from that of its associated graded in terms of Li's filtration, see Corollary \ref{corollary: implication of injectivity}.
+Thus the injectivity of $\mu$ when $\mathfrak{g}$ is non-super is an immediate corollary of \cite[Corollary 8.2]{DKV}, where all the structures of the associated graded, which are called the classical $\mathcal{W}$-algebras, are determined including the explicit form of strong generators.
+It is natural to expect that their overall treatment of classical $\mathcal{W}$-algebras is generalized to the super setting.
+There is another approach \cite{F,A2}, which uses geometry behind $\mu$.
+The injectivity of $\mu$ is proved there when $\mathfrak{g}$ is non-super and $f$ is principal, but the proof also applies for an arbitrary $f$.
+For the super case, it is proven in \cite{G} by using a cohomological method when $\mathfrak{g}$ and $f$ are arbitrary but the level $k$ is generic.
 Unfortunately, it is not enough for the application to the representation theory of vertex superalgebras based on the triality since the representation theory is rich only for {\em special levels} out of generic levels.
 The main theme of the paper is to improve the situation and, especially, to prove the injectivity in full generality.